Discreet Abortion Pill Delivery, Anywhere

 - Include your dorm building and room number

-- Check your campus mail policy to make sure you can receive packages from outside carriers
+- Check your campus mail policy to confirm they accept packages from outside carriers

 - If your school uses a locker pickup system, that's even more private

-What if you have a roommate?
-The package is plain and small.
-Even if your roommate sees it arrive, there's nothing on the outside to raise questions.
-It looks like a routine delivery.
+Got a roommate?
+The package is small and unmarked.
+Even if she sees it arrive, there's nothing on the outside to raise questions.
+Looks like a routine delivery.

 Delivery to a Shelter or Transitional Housing